mstorsjo/llvm-mingw/README.md

 architectures, but each one of them can target all 4 architectures.

-The toolchain can be reproducibly built into a Docker image, or be built and installed in the host environment (currently only tested on Linux and macOS).
+The toolchain can be reproducibly built into a Docker image, or be built and installed in the host environment.

 To build and install all components, just do: